Cast iron skillet bread

 To-Do's

-1. Activate your active dry yeast by adding yeast and warm water to medium sized bowl.
-Let sit for 10 – 15 minutes, until yeast has doubled in size.
-It will look like it’s foaming.
-If your yeast fails to foam or increase in size add in sugar, let sit an additional 5 – 10 minutes, up to 20.
+1. Activate your active dry yeast by adding yeast, sugar, and warm water (but not too hot, or it will kill the yeast–think a cup of tea ready to sip) to medium sized bowl.
+Let sit for 10 – 15 minutes.
+It will look like it’s foaming and increasing in size.
+If your yeast fails to foam or increase in size add in a pinch more sugar and stir, let sit an additional 5 minutes.
 If nothing happens, there is a chance your yeast has died and will result in an unleavened loaf.
 Try again with new yeast if needed.

-2. While yeast is activating add flour, salt, and optional rosemary to a large bowl and stir until just combined.
-Once yeast has activated add yeast and water mixture to flour and mix until well combined.
+2. While yeast is activating, add flour, salt, and optional rosemary to a large bowl and stir until just combined.
+Once yeast mixture has activated add to flour and mix until well combined.
+Fold over several times and lightly knead for 2 – 3 minutes.
 You can use a bread hook here if you have a countertop mixer but a fork, clean hands, or similar will work just as well.

 3. Remove dough mixture from bowl and lightly drizzle olive oil around the dough and gently pat in.
 This will prevent the dough from sticking to the sides of the bowl.
-Place dough back in bowl and use a large plate on top to cover.
+Place dough back in bowl and use a large plate or clean cloth on top to cover.
 Let sit for 8 to 10 hours in a warmish environment.
-I leave mine in the oven with the plate on top and oven turned off.
+I leave mine in the oven, turned off.

-4. After dough has sat for 8 to 10 hours, (take out of the oven if you’ve left to rise in there) preheat oven to 450° with your clean cast iron placed inside.
+4. After dough has sat for 8 to 10 hours, (take out of the oven if you’ve left to rise in there) preheat oven to 450° and place your clean cast iron placed inside.
+(I’m using an 8″ FINEX pan, but this can be any iron pan or enameled pot, whatever fits.)
 Make sure you preheat your cast iron for even baking.

 5. Once preheated, carefully pull cast iron out and drizzle olive oil on the bottom of the pan.
 Use your hands to pull dough out of bowl and place in the cast iron.
 Using a pair of scissors, create two slashes on the top of your bread.
 With your pot holders or towel, place cast iron and dough back into the oven and let bake for 30 to 35 minutes or until top is golden brown.